 Split ends and damaged hair invariably go hand in hand.
 Your hair shaft will weaken and its tips will get frayed.
 The hair splits into two or more branches, hence the name split ends.
 Hair with split ends bears a lacklustre appearance, is often dry and near impossible to manage.
 It may not seem like something big, but split ends are a wake-up call to those who have been neglecting their hair care routine.
 Seeking hair treatment for split ends does not have to end up in hair fall.
 All you need to do is know what causes split ends, the type and symptoms of split ends before beginning treatment.

-Types Of Split Ends
+6 Common Types Of Split Ends

 Split ends have been classified into several types based on the way the hair shaft has split.
 The types of split ends have been described below along with their appearance.